Elsiekiprop/Phase-2-Project/README.md

 To be able to determine the factors that affect the prices of houses, the ```kc_house_data.csv``` will be used to carry out an analysis in order to provide the optimal advice.

 ## **Objective**
-To find out the factors that influence house prices.
+To find out the factors that influence house prices and by how much.

 ## **Data Understanding**
 The dataset to be used is found in ```kc_house_data.csv```.
 The data is from house prices in King County.